stefanschramm/retroload/MACHINES.md

 # LC 80

 The file name consist of 4 hexa-decimal digits (here `FFFF`).
-After loading, the machine has to be reset and the program can to be run by specifying the entry address (here `2000`).
+After loading, the machine can be reset and the program can be run by specifying the entry address (here `2000`).

     (LD)
     FFFF